CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 #### SYS.2.1.A27 Controlled decommissioning of a client

 When decommissioning a client SHOULD ensure that no important data that may be stored on the disks are lost, and that no sensitive data is left behind.
 It SHOULD give an overview of what data is stored on the IT systems.
-A checklist should be created, which can be processed when decommissioning an IT system.
+A checklist SHOULD be created that can be processed when decommissioning an IT system.
 This checklist SHOULD include at least aspects for data backup of the data that is still required and the subsequent secure deletion of all data.
 ### 3.3 Requirements for increased protection requirements

 Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### SYS.2.1.A28 Encryption of clients (C)

 When confidential information is stored on the clients, the vulnerable files, selected file system areas, or better, the entire hard disk should be encrypted.
-For this purpose, a separate concept SHOULD be created and the details of the configuration should be documented with particular care, as in the case of problems, the data on the encrypted file systems may otherwise be completely lost.
+For this purpose, a separate concept SHOULD be created and the details of the configuration should be documented with particular care, as in the case of problems the data on the encrypted file systems can otherwise be completely lost.
 In this context, the following should be regulated: authentication (eg password, PIN, token), storage of recovery information, drives to encrypt, write access to unencrypted media, and how to ensure that recovery information is accessible only to authorized persons.
 Even encrypted files, partitions or data carriers SHOULD be backed up regularly.
 The used key material MUST NOT be stored in clear text on the clients.

 Users SHOULD be informed about how to behave if they lose an authentication medium.

 #### SYS.2.1.A29 System Monitoring (A)

-The clients SHOULD be integrated into a suitable system monitoring or monitoring concept, which continuously monitors the system status and the functionality of the clients and reports fault conditions as well as the exceeding of defined limit values ​​to the operating personnel.
+The clients SHOULD be integrated into a suitable system monitoring or monitoring concept that constantly monitors the system status and the functionality of the clients and reports fault conditions as well as the exceeding of defined limit values ​​to the operating personnel.

 #### SYS.2.1.A30 Setting Up a Client Reference Installation (CIA)